erstec/APRS-ESP/README.md

 - Firmware can be updated via **Web interface** or using **USB cable**
 - For Web interface option use Firmware tab
 - For USB option use script device-update.bat (Windows) or device-update.sh (Linux).
 Script is self explanatory if you run it without arguments.
 Also it requires Python 3 and esp-tool library, you can install it using `pip install esptool`
-- **DO NOT use device-install scripts for update or firmware binary files withoyt -update suffix as you can LOST ALL CONFIGURATION!**
+- **DO NOT use device-install scripts for update or firmware binary files without -update suffix as you can LOST ALL CONFIGURATION!**

 ## NOTE